Integrame are my current leisure-time obsession. They’re theme-based crossword puzzles that I can kinda, sorta do in Romanian.

 You’re given the recipe – in this case for Italian vegetable soup – with all the key words.
 You’re also given the steps.
 Since this one has a whopping 11 it’s a lot easier to complete because you know you’re going to be able to fill in all the green squares.
 (Oops!
 I just noticed I didn’t fill this one in entirely.
 I think the one unfilled green square – for Step 5 near the top right – should be P.) Words for food are easy, because you use them all the time.

-In English we have crosswordese, that is, the kind of words you find only in crosswords but not in daily conversation.
-So, too, is there a kind of integramese in Romanian, and when you learn those words, things get easier.
+In English we have crosswordese.
+These are the words you find only in crosswords but not in daily conversation.
+So, too, is there a kind of integramese in Romanian.
+And when you learn those words, things get easier.
 An example in the Italian soup puzzle is 9 squares down on the left-hand side: câinele Deltei ‘dog from the Delta.’
 I have no idea what kind of dog that is, and I certainly don’t need to because I’ll never use it in conversation.
-But the letters E-N-O-T are easy to cross, so there you have it.
+But the letters E-N-O-T are easy to cross.
+So there you have it.

 Here’s a page I did yesterday.
-This is from a distractive ‘amusing’ collection, and the title of the puzzle is Sfat ‘advice.’
-In the upper left blue corner is a joke set-up, and you get the punch line when you fill in the blue squares.
+This is from a distractive ‘amusing’ collection.
+The title of the puzzle is Sfat ‘advice.’
+In the upper left blue corner is a joke set-up.
+You get the punch line when you fill in the blue squares.

 This one about killed me.
 I do allow myself to look up the clues in a dictionary, and it is regularly the case that the clues are more difficult than the answer, because the answer is very often a word with a Latin root – and I know most of those!
 That makes the clues interesting, because they are supposedly the regular language – the kinds of words beginners (beginner adults, anyway) know.